Cuvier's beaked whale: Food and foraging

-Scientists have used beached specimens to study the whale's eating habits via stomach analysis.
+Most information about their diet comes from the analysis of stomach contents of stranded individuals.
 Examining Pacific Ocean whales, they found that cephalopods made up 98.0% (by number) and 87.7% (by mass) of Cuvier's beaked whale diet.
-Among these were at least 37 varieties of squid, of many different sizes, with both mesopelagic and bathypelagic squid.
-Prey of Cuvier's beaked whales include Cranchiidae, Onychoteuthidae, Brachioteuthidae, Enoploteuthidae, Octopoteuthidae, and Histioteuthidae, as well as deep-sea fish.
+Among these were at least 37 varieties of squid, of many different sizes.
+Diet can vary by region, depending on the availability of prey at different ocean depths.